collapsed-stacks/startups/questions/3565/what-to-do-about-job-posting-for-job-niche-site.md

 - tagged: `website`, `service`
 - score: 2

-<p>I am creating a free service that lets employers post jobs.</p>
+I am creating a free service that lets employers post jobs.

-<p>I have a feeling that people might go crazy and post the same job over and over again so that it is more visible to the people that are looking for jobs. </p>
+I have a feeling that people might go crazy and post the same job over and over again so that it is more visible to the people that are looking for jobs.

-<p>I have thought of many possible ways to limit this, but would like other people's thoughts on this.</p>
+I have thought of many possible ways to limit this, but would like other people's thoughts on this.